suzybates/LeeWebsiteRedesign/wp-content/plugins/really-simple-twitter-feed-widget/readme.txt

 == Upgrade Notice ==

-= 2.3.99 =
-Revert to old Codebird version, users running PHP < 5.3 MUST upgrade (we apologize)

-= 2.3.1.2 =
-Previous Codebird version now available, users running PHP < 5.3 should upgrade

-= 2.3.1.1 =
-The class_exists check is now namespace safe, users with multiple Codebird instances should upgrade

-= 2.3.1 =
-When using this release, PHP >= 5.3 is needed (required by the latest Codebird Twitter API), users running PHP < 5.3 should upgrade at least to the 2.3.1.2 plugin release.

 = 2.0 =
 This plugin is based on Twitter API version 1, that will be deleted on March 2013.
-The upcoming 2.0 plugin release, based on the new Twitter API version 1.1, requires you to create a personal Twitter Application on the [dev.twitter.com](https://dev.twitter.com/apps "dev.twitter.com") website.
+The 2.0 plugin release, based on the Twitter API version 1.1, requires you to create a personal Twitter Application on the [dev.twitter.com](https://dev.twitter.com/apps "dev.twitter.com") website.
 Within your Application, Twitter provides two strings: the Consumer Key and the Consumer Secret.
 You also need two other strings, the Access Token and the Access Token Secret, that you can get